 Dave Carder: It begins, to start out, just altering your mood.
-It’s - you get an email, you get aphone call.
-And it begins to take on, um, an emotional tone to it.
-And you begin to anticipate it, look forward to it.
-And then it becomes kind of a third stage thing where you actually, know you can go back to it, and you’ll get the charge you’re looking for, like a great, strong cup of coffee or something like that.
+It’s - you get an email, you get a phone call, and it begins to take on, um, an emotional tone to it.
+You begin to anticipate it, look forward to it.
+And then it becomes kind of a third stage thing where you actually know you can go back to it, and you’ll get the charge you’re looking for, like a great, strong cup of coffee or something like that.

 End of Excerpt

 John Fuller: That’s Dave Carder.
-And he’s back again today to share more about how to protect your marriage.
-And this is Focus on the Family.
-I’m John Fuller.
-Your host is Focus president and author Jim Daly.
+And he’s back again today to talk more about how to protect your marriage.
+And I’m John Fuller.
+This is a Best of 2018 Focus on the Family broadcast with your host, Focus president and author Jim Daly.

 The destruction that we see here at Focus from those bad choices in the heat of the moment, uh, would break your heart.
 And you hear about the impact on these children.
 Adults, you know, we often rationalize it.
-You know, it’s just the way God made me.
-What have you...
+You know, “It’s just the way God made me.”
+What have you.
 But the impact on your kids - you have got to back up and think about the lifelong generational impact that you may cause.
 And that sounds heavy, and it is heavy.
 I’m not gonna walk around it.
 If you missed any part of the program last time, get a copy.
 Uh, let us know.
 You can get it through CD.
 You can get it, uh, by downloading the broadcast app.
 That’s the way I listen often is through my smartphone.
-Then I can listen the way I wanna listen and what time I wanna listen to.
+Then I can listen the way I wanna listen and what time I wanna listen to it.

 John: Yeah, you’re kinda selfish about it.

 Jim: I am.
 I enjoy it.
 It’s a lot easier.

 John: It’s a lot easier, isn’t it?